Master of Historic Preservation

 Statement of Purpose

 Applicants must submit a statement of their goals and objectives in pursuing graduate study using the online application.
-The statement should give the reviewer a clear picture of why the applicant is choosing to pursue a degree in architecture and any specific area of interest.
+The statement should give the reviewer a clear picture of why the applicant is choosing to pursue an Urban Studies and Planning degree and any specific area of interest.

 Applicants must attach an up-to-date business-style resume via the online application.

-Applicants with undergraduate degree awarded more than 5 years from the date of application, must submit a GRE, GMAT, or LSAT score.
+Applicants with undergraduate degree awarded less than 5 years from the date of application, must submit a GRE, GMAT, or LSAT score.
 The Code for the GRE is 5814.
+You may submit your application prior to taking an exam.
+Scores are added to the application once received.

 A writing sample must be submitted via the ASF (Part II) for all degrees in Historic Preservation.